notwendig/CAMELF91_24/ReadMe.txt

 in-lab use, field diagnostics, etc.), please contact the author for a very reasonable licensing deal, e.g. per board, or unlimited distribution.

-The Author:  Bradford J. Rodriguez, Ph.D. -- http://www.zetetics.com/bj/
 Port to 24Bit 1.4.2021 by: Jürgen Willi Sievers, http://NadiSoft.de
+The Author of 16bit port:  Bradford J. Rodriguez, Ph.D. -- http://www.zetetics.com/bj/

 CamelForth is NOT freeware.
 All rights are reserved.